LiviuCP/goToScriptsPython/README.md

 1) The source and destination directories should be different.
 2) A keyword that doesn't describe any item will cause a BASH error which will trigger a clipboard erase.
 3) If items are successfully copied, the clipboard is kept intact, meaning that these can be copied again into another folder.
 This is different from moving, when the clipboard is being erased after executing the move action (:y), whether successful or not.
-4) The clipboard is persistent.
-This means you can execute the move/copy operation (:y) even if the computer has been rebooted or the terminal has been restarted.
-This might change in the future updates.
+4) The clipboard is not persistent.
+It is erased at script exit or computer reboot.
 5) Any newly initiated move (:m) or copy(:c) operation overrides the clipboard.
 6) Use :dc to display the clipboard content and :ec to erase clipboard.